alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 DROP
 ```

 Having 4/9 is enough to try nutrimatic.
-First instinct is to read first letteres, but ending in
+First instinct is to read first letters, but ending in
 SD seems bad.
 So let's try taking the 3rd letter of each, since that would be thematic.
 If we
 scroll down [the list](https://nutrimatic.org/2024/?q=AanAAAAio&go=Go) a bit, we see `DANCE
 TRIO`, which was the answer.

 During the hunt, some teams solved this puzzle in 5 minutes.
 My team didn't match that speed, but you can
 see how applying a few tricks let us focus directly in on the solve path and reduced unnecessary effort.

+*Thanks to Eugene C., Evan Chen, Jacqui Fashimpaur, Cameron Montag, Nishant Pappireddi for giving feedback on earlier drafts of this post.*